 JavaScript is the original browser scripting language, and is not to be confused with Java.
 Java is a complete application programming language in its own right.
-Netscape had originally developed a scripting language, known as LiveScript, to add interactivity to their web server and browser range.
-It was introduced in the release of the Netscape 2 browser, when Netscape joined forces with Sun and in the process, they changed its name to JavaScript.
-JavaScript borrows some of its syntax and basic structures from Java (which in turn borrowed ideas from C), but has a different purpose - and evolved from different origins (LiveScript was developed separately to Java).
+Netscape originally developed a scripting language, known as LiveScript, to add interactivity to its web server and browser range.
+It was introduced in the release of the Netscape 2 browser, when Netscape joined forces with Sun, and in the process, they changed its name to JavaScript.
+JavaScript borrows some of its syntax and basic structures from Java (which in turn borrowed ideas from C), but has a different purpose - and evolved from different origins (LiveScript was developed separately from Java).

 For example, while JavaScript can control browser behavior and content, it isn't capable of controlling features such as file handling.
 In fact JavaScript is actively prevented from doing this for security reasons.
-Think about it: you wouldn't want a web page capable of deleting files on your hard drive now would you?
+Think about it: you wouldn't want a web page capable of deleting files on your hard drive, would you?
 Meanwhile, Java can't control the browser as a whole, but it can do graphics and perform network and threading functions.

-Of the two, JavaScript is much simpler to learn.
+JavaScript is much simpler to learn than Java.
 It is designed to create small, efficient applications that can do many things, from performing repetitive tasks to handling events generated by the user (such as mouse clicks, keyboard responses, and so on).
-However, JavaScript's functionality is necessarily restricted for security reasons.
+However, JavaScript's functionality is necessarily restricted.

-Microsoft introduced their own version of JavaScript, known as JScript, in Internet Explorer 3.0 and have supported it ever since right up to, and including IE6.
-It has only minor differences from the Netscape version of the language, although in older versions of both browsers the differences were originally quite a lot wider.
+Microsoft introduced their own version of JavaScript, known as JScript, in Internet Explorer 3.0 and have supported it ever since, right up to and including IE6.
+It has only minor differences from the Netscape version of the language, although in older versions of both browsers the differences were more considerable.